Cognigy/Documentation/docs/en/docs/ai/endpoints/transformers/input-transformer.md

 The event messages inform Handover Providers about user activity, allowing human agents to determine if the user is still engaged in the conversation.

-When encountering them in Handover Providers, it's recommended pass them on without modification, as they can only be recognized as such if their `data` payload has that particular shape.
-This can be achieved by using the following code snippet in your input transformer:
+When you come across these event messages in the Input Transformers, we advise you to pass them on without any changes.
+The event messages can only be recognized as such if their data payload follows a specific format.
+To achieve this result, you can use the following code snippet in your Input Transformer:

 ```javascript
 {